 The method of treatment depends on whether the infant has clinical signs of congenital syphilis or not:

-If an HIV positive women does not use antiretroviral (ARV) prophylaxis or treatment during pregnancy and labour and during breast feeding the risk of HIV infecting her infant is approximately 25%.
+If an HIV positive women does not receive antiretroviral (ARV) treatment during pregnancy, labour and during breast feeding, and the infant does not receive prophylactic antiretroviral medication after birth, the risk of HIV infecting her infant is approximately 25%.
 However if ARVs are used correctly this risk is reduced to less than 2%.
-The current ARV regimen for women in South Africa is daily fixed dose combination (FDC) pill of TDF (tenofovir), FTC (emtricitabine ) and efavirenz (EFV) during pregnancy and labour and until the end of breast feeding.
+The current ARV regimen for women in South Africa is daily fixed dose combination (FDC) pill of TDF (tenofavir), FTC (emtricitabine ) and efavirenz (EFV) during pregnancy and labour and then for life.

 Most term infants will need 1.5 ml NVP from birth to six weeks.